2017–18 Colchester United F.C. season: October

 October began with a narrow 1–0 defeat in the EFL Trophy at home to Gillingham on 3 October.
 An injury-time winner from Max Ehmer was enough to separate the two sides.

 Colchester earned their first successive league win of the season on 7 October by beating Mansfield Town 2–0 at the Community Stadium.
 Sean Murray followed up his debut goal for the club with another the following weekend after 29-minutes, before Mikael Mandron doubled the U's lead five minutes later.

 The U's hosted Carlisle United on 14 October, losing 1–0 in a close affair in which Colchester mostly dominated.

 On 16 October, Diaz Wright joined Needham Market on loan until the end of November, while Colchester were drawn at home to Oxford City in the first round of the FA Cup which would be the first-ever meeting between the two clubs.

 They returned to winning ways three days later with an away victory at Newport County ending the home sides' ten game unbeaten home record which stretched back to March.
 Following a goalless first-half, former County defender Ryan Jackson scored his second goal of the season after 72-minutes, before Mikael Mandron added a second five minutes later.
 Shawn McCoulsky pulled a goal back for Newport on 86-minutes but the U's held on to record a 2–1 win.
-A 0–0 draw at Coventry City followed, a match in which Tom Lapslie was sent off following two bookings in less than a minute after a yellow card for a foul and then a red card for a deliberate hand ball.
+A 0–0 draw at Coventry City followed, a match in which Tom Lapslie was sent off following two bookings in less than a minute after a yellow card for a foul and then a red card for a deliberate handball.

 Colchester closed out October to come from behind and win at home to Crewe Alexandra on 28 October.
 Jordan Bowery gave Crewe a 22nd-minute lead, but this was cancelled out by Mikael Mandron's fifth goal of the season six minutes before half-time.
 The U's took the lead on the hour mark when Tom Eastman headed in his first goal of the campaign, before Mandron scored his second of the game on 71-minutes to round off a 3–1 victory.

 As a result of collecting ten points in five league games through October, John McGreal was nominated for the October EFL League Two Manager of the Month award.
 Meanwhile, Mikael Mandron, who scored four goals in five league games during October was nominated for the EFL League Two Player of the Month award.